tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

 ## Knowledge Base
 Knowledge base is used to locate customer questions.
 Bot will automatically answer customers if matching knowledge points exist in the knowledge base.
 Otherwise, it won't be able to answer.
-Bots can continuously supplement the knowledge base by learning the questions to accurately identify customer intents.
+Bot can keep supplementing knowledge base by question learning so that customer intents can be accurately identified.
-The knowledge base is divided into several parts, i.e., professional Q&As, chitchats, synonyms and industry-specific knowledge base.
+Knowledge base consists of professional Q&As, chitchats, synonyms and industry-specific knowledge base.

 ### Professional Q&As
-In **Knowledge Base Management** > **Knowledge base** > **Professional Q&As**, you can view the standard Q&As.
+You can see standard Q&As in **Knowledge Base Management** > **Knowledge base** > **Professional Q&As**.
-Professional Q&As are the core of the knowledge base, which can effectively improve the ability of bots to answer business-related questions.
-A professional Q&A is included into the base in the form of Q&A pair.
+Professional Q&As is the most important part of knowledge base as it effectively improves question answering of bot.
+Professional Q&As are logged as question and answer pairs.
-The usage process of the knowledge base is as follows:
+Using knowledge base:
 1. Select a knowledge category
 2. Add a question
-3. Add similar questions
+3. Add alternative ways to ask the question
-4. Review the knowledge base
+4. Review knowledge base
 5. Test Q&As
 6. Maintain knowledge